matsonj/fbb_analyzer/README.md

  - [ ] create method to analyze specific matchups and which players to play
    - [ ] create a report on which players increase or decrease odds
  - [ ] Explore meltano for data extraction & loading

+ ### ENVIRONMENT SETUP
+ I've set this up with postgresql on WSL2 (ubuntu).

+ Some tricks I've discovered:
+  - basic postgres account seems to be kind of naughty to use.
+I created my own user account & and assigned superuser.
+    - ALTER USER username WITH SUPERUSER;
+  - using dbeaver.io for the sql runner.
+  - in your dbt profile, setting your host to localhost is slow. on a small version of this project - 15x slower using the friendly name.
+    - the fix is to use your localhost ip as a hardcode - i.e 127.0.0.1
+  - this psql server is only accessible from your local machine.
+    - will need to do some/all of the following to other machines in the network to hit your WSL2 instance
+      - modify postgresql.conf to allow '*' (remove leading # too)
+      - modify pg_hba.conf to allow your IP range (or all IPs - but be careful here)
+      - modify linux firewall to allow port 5432
+      - open port 5432 on your windows machine in the windows firewall rules
+      - make sure your client pc is on the same subnet as your server (if you have multiple routers this can be semi-complex)